-- Download this overview document. - Learn more about the injuries to natural resources from the Deepwater Horizon incident and the proposed plans to restore these natural resources. - Read the complete Deepwater Horizon Oil Spill Draft Programmatic Damage Assessment and Restoration Plan and Draft Programmatic Environmental Impact Statement (Draft PDARP/PEIS). - Learn how to participate in the public review process and submit comments.
+- Download this overview document. - Learn more about the injuries to natural resources from the Deepwater Horizon incident and the plans to restore these natural resources. - Read the complete Deepwater Horizon Oil Spill Final Programmatic Damage Assessment and Restoration Plan and Programmatic Environmental Impact Statement (Final PDARP/PEIS).

-This document is intended to provide an easy-to-read overview of key components of the Draft PDARP/PEIS, not a full summary.
-All public comments should be made on the Draft PDARP/PEIS and not on this overview document.
+This document is intended to provide an easy-to-read overview of key components of the Final PDARP/PEIS, not a full summary.
 Photo credits are listed at the end of this document.